learning-zone/java-basics/multithreading-questions.md

     }
 }
 ```

-#### Q. What is Busy Spinning?
-Why will you use Busy Spinning as wait strategy?
 #### Q. What is Executors Framework?
 #### Q. What are the available implementations of ExecutorService in the standard library?
 #### Q. Can we make array volatile in Java?